 Chicago and IL Alimony and Spousal Maintenance Lawyers

-Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding maintenance, otherwise known as alimony, to a spouse.
-Maintenance is only available to those who have been married, and is not an option for unmarried couples.
-A Chicago divorce attorney or a Skokie divorce attorney at M. Scott Gordon & Associates can explain spousal maintenance possibilities in your case.
-Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts pursuant to certain guidelines or as the courts deems just, without regard to marital misconduct, after considering the following factors:
+Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding spousal maintenance, otherwise known as alimony, to a spouse.
+Maintenance is only available to those who have been married and is not an option for unmarried couples.
+A Chicago divorce attorney or a Skokie divorce attorney at Gordon & Perlut, LLC can explain spousal maintenance possibilities in your case.
+Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts pursuant to certain guidelines or as the courts deem just, without regard to marital misconduct, after considering the following factors:

 - The needs of each party.